When you’re all out of juice…Pause and refuel.

 And if they're not open to talking about an upset that has occurred...

-Write or draw a picture to signal that the storm has passed
+• Write or draw a picture to let them know the storm has passed.

-Remind them: I know your are good and were having a hard time.
+• Remind them: I know your are good and were having a hard time.
+Anchoring into their (and your) inherent goodness is an essential foundation that invites empathy, patience, and recovery much more readily.

 The options for collaboration, flexibility, honesty, and problem-solving begin to multiply when we are calm, engaged, and truly curious about what happened.
 And what's happening between us.